 In this phase, a and participants will be given a chance to familiarize themselves with the competition environment, training data, and documentation, and also allow the raising of issues.
 There will be a public leaderboard, where the scoring will be done against the training data.
 We will also create a solution example, and provide baseline models.

-This phase marks the beginning of the entry evaluation and ranking of submitted entries against hidden.
+This phase marks the beginning of the entry evaluation and ranking of submitted entries against a hidden dataset.
 A public leaderboard will be available where participants will see how their submissions rank against each other and how their latest submission ranks against other participants' submissions.
 At the beginning of this phase, the complete training dataset will be released.

 New submissions will be halted at the beginning of this phase.
 The submitted entries will be evaluated against a separate hidden dataset, on a private leaderboard.
 The final leaderboard and selected winners will be published.